Postdoctoral Researcher in Mycology/Plant Pathology:

-We are seeking preapplications for a highly motivated Postdoctoral Researcher (U.S. citizen, or permanent resident in special circumstances) to join an exciting, recently funded collaborative project between USDA-ARS (Dr. Catalina Salgado-Salazar) and Bowie State University (Dr. Priscila Chaverri), focused on the systematics and molecular and morphological characterization of downy mildews (Peronosporaceae, Oomycota).
+We are seeking preapplications for a highly motivated Postdoctoral Researcher (U.S. citizen, or permanent resident in special circumstances) to join an exciting, recently funded collaborative project between USDA-ARS (Dr. Catalina Salgado-Salazar) and Bowie State University (Dr. Priscila Chaverri), focused on the systematics, genomics, molecular, and morphological characterization of downy mildews (Peronosporaceae, Oomycota).

 This project addresses critical gaps in the identification of plant pathogens that impact the U.S. floriculture and nursery industries by leveraging the vast holdings of the U.S. National Fungus Collection (BPI) located at the Beltsville Agricultural Research Center (USDA-ARS-BARC) in Maryland.

-The successful candidate will work at the interface of classical taxonomy and modern molecular systematics, using historical fungarium specimens to: Develop and optimize DNA extraction protocols for degraded herbarium material; Generate DNA barcode data for poorly characterized downy mildew species; Resolve taxonomic and phylogenetic relationships in key genera/species; Characterize taxa morphologically; Contribute to biosecurity and diagnostic tools for plant pathogen identification.
-This work directly supports USDA-APHIS efforts in plant health, quarantine, and pest detection, improving the speed and accuracy of pathogen identification.
+The successful candidate will work at the interface of classical taxonomy, genomics, evolutionary biology, and phylogenetics, using historical fungarium specimens to develop innovative approaches for studying oomycete diversity and evolution.
+The project will integrate DNA barcoding, genomics, phylogenomics, bioinformatics, high-throughput sequencing, and morphological analyses to: develop optimized DNA extraction protocols for degraded herbarium material; generate molecular datasets for poorly characterized downy mildew species; resolve taxonomic and evolutionary relationships in key lineages; and contribute to next-generation diagnostic and biosecurity tools for plant pathogen identification.
+This work directly supports USDA-APHIS efforts in plant health, quarantine, and the detection of emerging pathogens.

 Key Responsibilities

-Conduct DNA extraction from historical herbarium (fungarium) specimens; Optimize PCR and sequencing workflows for low-quality and degraded DNA; Generate, curate, and analyze DNA barcode datasets; Perform phylogenetic analyses using appropriate computational tools; Produce high-quality microscopic images for morphological analyses and taxonomic documentation; Contribute to publications, public datasets, and specimen annotation; Collaborate with USDA scientists and mentor undergraduate and graduate students at Bowie State University.
+Conduct DNA extraction from historical herbarium (fungarium) specimens and low-input/degraded samples; Optimize PCR, library preparation, and sequencing workflows for challenging DNA samples; Generate, curate, and analyze DNA barcode, genomic, and phylogenomic datasets; Perform phylogenetic/phylogenomic analyses using computational tools and bioinformatics pipelines; Participate in high-throughput sequencing and genome assembly projects; Produce high-quality microscopic images, morphological measurements, and morphometric analyses for taxonomic documentation; Contribute to publications, publicly available datasets, and specimen annotation; Collaborate with USDA scientists and mentor undergraduate and graduate students at Bowie State University.

 Required Qualifications